Data privacy notice regarding the employees and payment recipients of the University of Oulu

 What purposes your personal data is used for and what is the legal basis for data processing?

-The personnel and payment recipient data collected includes i.e. the following:
+The personnel, payment recipient and Externals data collected includes i.e. the following:

-- basic personal information such as name, date of birth, personal identity code, contact details, person ID number, organizational data, nationality
+- basic personal information such as name, date of birth, personal identity code, contact details, person ID number, contract number, organizational data, nationality, contact language and their changes

 - data concerning payments